 Outside/Inside

-Produced by Samovar Theatre (2026)
+Produced by Samovarteateret (2026)

 Supported by Nordic Culture Point, The Swedish Arts Grants Committee, Lava-Dansproduction, Fossekleiva Kultursenter

 As artists, we constantly try to interpret and convey the essence of our time.
-In Outside/Inside, the Samovarteateret portrays a person's search for inspiration and hope in the face of social upheaval and a destabilized existence.
-Overwhelmed by changing conditions in everyday life, the gaze turns from the outside to the inside, in an attempt to re-establish identity and values, to find their inner courage, inspiration and faith in the future.
+In Outside/Inside, Samovarteateret portrays a person's search for inspiration and hope in the face of social upheaval and a destabilized existence.
+Overwhelmed by changing conditions in everyday life, the gaze turns from the outside to the inside, in an attempt to re-establish identity and values, to find inner courage, inspiration and faith in the future.

 The project is an interdisciplinary performance that combines improvised music and dance, with scenographic means and video footage from the abandoned premises of the old Kirkenes hospital.
-On stage, the Samovarteateret artist – Nikolay Shchetnev – stands together with composer and multi-artist; Thomas Bergsten.
+On stage, the Samovarteateret artist – Nikolay Shchetnev – stands together with composer and multi-artist, Thomas Bergsten.

 Welcome to a performance about life and art.